tjkuson/climate-copilot/README.md

 ## Load data

 Before the application can be run, you will need to load the data into Pinecone.
-To do this, run the following command:
+To do this, run

 ```bash
 python climate_copilot --load-resources
 ```

 This will require your Pinecone and OpenAI accounts, and may take a few minutes to complete.

+You can load more data to the index by adding more PDFs to the resources directory and running the command again.

 ## Running the application